Ada-Developers-Academy/LessonPlanning/lessons/04_rails.md

     end

-**(5)** The controllers function is to assign any needed data to instance variables and send them to the view.
-Within the controller method we will use the `User` model to fetch data from the database and control any logic that need to happen to the data.
+**(5)** The controller's function is to assign any needed data to instance variables and send them to the view.
+Within the controller method we will use the `User` model to fetch data from the database and control any logic that needs to happen to the data.
 We should not be putting logic (algorithms) in the controller.

 ### Models
 Models are ruby classes to represent any Object we'd like to represent in our web application, typically ruby models fetch data from a SQL database.
 Our `User` model: